Kuruptron/Navidrome_Music_Server/README.md

 Ditch the expensive streaming subscriptions!
 This project transforms a powerful **Raspberry Pi 4B (8GB RAM)** and the brilliant **Navidrome** music server into your personal, **completely free** Spotify alternative.
 Enjoy full ownership of your music and stream it effortlessly and securely across all your devices using **Tailscale** and a **Subsonic**-compatible client like **Symfonium**.

-*(Tip: Add a nice screenshot or a GIF of your app in action here!)*

 ---